-And pulsating throughout the surface of the planet is an unseen and virtually limitless reservoir of sub-atomic particles called electrons.
+This energy is based on an unseen and virtually limitless supply of sub-atomic particles called electrons.
 Constantly replenished and stimulated by the sun, lightning, and the deep-down molten core, they vibrate at different frequencies and give our landmasses and oceans a subtle negative charge.

 Except for most humans.